Home

 S2.
 Hatch spring for the cabinet door over the refrigerator:

 hatch_spring This modification is so subtle yet so powerful for our use of the cabinet over our refrigerator.
-We were disappointed Airstream Company failed to provide any means of keeping the door open for the cabinet.
+We were surprised there was no means of keeping the door open for the cabinet.
 We needed three hands to place anything in this small cabinet, one to keep the door up and two hands to arrange space and place the object.
 One day we were browsing in West Marine and found just the thing for this cabinet, a Spring Hatch Holder.
 This is a 8 1/2 inch stainless steel spring designed to hold a yacht deck hatch open.
 When extended, the spring becomes rigid and holds the door up.
 Pressing on the side of the spring releases the tension and allows the coil spring to fold out of the way and the door closes.
 Simple!

 Return to top